JeffreySarnoff/RollingFunctions.jl/docs/src/index.md

 - this fills the extra indices with values obtained bytrimming

 - trimming evaluates the window function over available data
-  - trimmed window spans are less than the specified window_span
+  - trimmed window spans are less than the specified span

 #### Use a vector of𝓃 padding values